-If NO to any of the questions above, the applicant must either:
+If the answer is NO to any of the questions above, the applicant must either:

 - amend the planned operations to fit the operational characteristics of this standard scenario - check the planned operations against a difference standard scenario, or - complete a full BVLOS SORA application.
 More information on this process can be obtained from rpas@casa.gov.au.